You do not necessarily need a JLPT test if your reasons to study Japanese are travel, cultural aspects, or hobbies.

 In that case, you might need proof of Japanese competency through a score and an official certificate.

-JLPT will be invaluable for personal and professional growth if you fall into this category.
+If you fall into this category, JLPT will be invaluable for personal and professional growth.
 This also helps determine your language ability, and you earn a globally recognized international certificate.

 Whatever the reason, I highly recommend the JLPT if you want to validate your Japanese skills.

-Here, I will provide all the authentic information you need about the JLPT exams.
+I will provide all the authentic information you need about the JLPT exams here.

-The guide covers benefits, fees, dates, test centers, exam structure, question format, 2024 registration process, marking system, how to prepare, and much more.
+The guide covers benefits, fees, dates, test centers, exam structure, question format, marking system, 2025 registration process, how to prepare, and much more.

 TABLE OF CONTENTS

 It measures the candidate’s Japanese knowledge through writing, reading comprehension, listening, grammar, and vocabulary.
-The test lasts for 1.5 to 3 hours, depending on the level.
+Depending on the level, the test lasts 1.5 to 3 hours.

 Acceptance & Recognition